sudoinclabs/unused-resource-cleanup/README.md

 This Terraform module sets up the infrastructure to identify resources which have not been used for `X` days across multiple regions.

-Module creates a Lambda function, CloudWatch Events rule (cron) to invoke Lambda, SNS topic to notify user along with reuired roles and policies.
+Module creates a Lambda function, CloudWatch Events rule (cron) to invoke Lambda, SNS topic to notify user along with required roles and policies.

 ### Lambda Function Logic:
-Scan account for services across regions while filtering based on CreateTime/launch_time then use cloudtrail logs to identify unused resrouces.
+Scan account for services across regions while filtering based on CreateTime/launch_time then use cloudtrail logs to identify unused resources.

 ```py
 Services = ["AWS::EC2::Instance","AWS::EC2::Volume"]